chihacknight/chihacknight.org/_posts/events/2015-02-03-aldertrack.md

 For this election-themed hack night, [Jimm Dispensa](https://twitter.com/PezChicago) will talk about [Aldertrack](http://www.aldertrack.com/), a "quadrennial Chicago politics hobby vertical news service" he started in 2007.

-Jimm will talk about how he helped turn a montage of open datasets and a love of municipal elections into a revenue-generating, go-to information source for Chicago political news junkies.
+Jimm will talk about how he helped turn a montage of open datasets and a love of municipal elections into a revenue-generating, [go-to information source](http://www.aldertrack.com/archives/) for Chicago political news junkies.

+**Bonus!** Check out the [Aldertrack Racing Form](/docs/01-28-2015_Aldertrack_Racing_Form.pdf) (PDF)